Small group, countryside tours of Japan

 -The main focus of this tour is on the Japanese countryside.
 The rural Japan is glorious, which stands in stark contrast to the heavily congested cities and towns that are strung together on the Pacific Corridor between Tokyo and Hiroshima.

 - Steep in authentic Japanese way of life by staying 2 consecutive nights (Day 6,7) at a hidden Japanese inn (ryokan) tucked into a valley in a reclusive calm.
-Enjoy exquisite Japanese cuisine and taking a soak in indoor and outdoor hot spring baths.
-Slip on yukaya (a simplified kimono) for dinner in a private Japanese room.

 -Savor Japanese architectural finesse at Himeji Castle and Japanese gardens nexxt to it.